zann1x/enjoyingredients/README.md

 1. **Update the Content API key**

    Add a integration for Gatsby in Ghost and copy the generated Content API Key into `.ghost.json`.
 Also update the API URL to `http://localhost:2368` in this file for the development config.

----

-Notes

-- Husky NPM package
-  - the installation added it to git's core.hooksPath
-  - the installation added a .husky/\_/husky.sh file